 If you are planning to travel internationally it’s important to check with the Disease Control and Prevention’s website for information such as travel vaccines and any local travel advisory.
 I prefer getting any necessary vaccines before travelling in case of any eventualities and this is usually done at least two months before I travel.
 I also ensure to make a home-made health travel kit with a few medicines and first aid equipment I have in my medicine cabinet.

 In my kit, I ensure to have a first aid kit, personal prescription, and copies of scripts in case I need to refill.
+Depending on what you plan on doing on your vacation, it might be worth learning some basic first aid as well in case you have a fall while hiking, for example.
+There are multiple courses out there, like Hamilton’s first aid training program, for example, which can help you become qualified in first aid.
 I also pack pain relievers- especially when I’m travelling with my kids- a thermometer, allergy pills, multivitamins, sunburn reliefs, insect/mosquito/sting repellent, motion sickness pills and bands, and any medication and vaccine relevant to my location.